EX3D/aframe-InstancedMesh/README.md

 | `frustumCulled` | Culls non visible meshInstances | `true` | No |

 ## WIP
--Urgent!!
+- Urgent!!
 Succesfully read child entities´s transformations and set matrix values correspondingly !!!!!
 Right now transformations are random.
--Implement schema components toggle: Right now behaviro is set to default values.
+- Implement schema components toggle: Right now behaviro is set to default values.
--Implement mergeInstances using three js BufferGeometryUtils.mergeBufferGeometries -Allow some kind of randomization for materials and transformations (This is last priority because this has no use  for our main project)
+- Implement mergeInstances using three js BufferGeometryUtils.mergeBufferGeometries
+- Allow some kind of randomization for materials and transformations (This is last priority because this has no use  for our main project)